wasawuu/mfc-node/README.md

 mfc-node
 ==========

-> Note: This is version has absolutely the same functionality with previous one, however, the code was simplified and cleaned from outdated parts.

 mfc-node lets you follow and record your favorite models' shows on myfreecams.com

 This is an attempt to create a script similar to [capturbate-node](https://github.com/sstativa/capturebate-node) based on different pieces of code found on the Internet.